-Affectionately Pracheen Kala Kendra is a widely known organisation dedicated to culture and art.
+Pracheen Kala Kendra is a widely known organisation dedicated to culture and art.
 The annual event organised by them is visited and participated by art lovers from all over the country.
-This year will be the 48th version of the esteemed five-day All-India Bhaskar Rao Nritya and Sangeet Sammelan opening on February 20 at Tagore Theater.
+This year will be the 48th version of the esteemed five-day All-India Bhaskar Rao Nritya and Sangeet Sammelan at Tagore Theater.

-Four famous music maestro and art leaders, including tabla player Pandit Anindo Chatterjee, artist pundit Vidushi Manjari Sinha, and advertiser N Khosla will grace the stage with their presence.
+This year four famous music maestro and art leaders, including tabla player Pandit Anindo Chatterjee, artist pundit Vidushi Manjari Sinha, and advertiser N Khosla will grace the stage with their presence.
 This annual 4-day event is an opportunity for budding artists and art lovers to witness the legends perform in front of them.

 The inaugural day will also feature a performance by Bharatnatyam Trio Anuradha Venkataraman, Radhika Ramanujam, and Rama Venugopalan.
-Anuradha Venkataraman has skilled under Padmabhushan Dr. Saroja Vaidyanathan whereas Radhika Ramanujan is the senior most supporter of Karanataka Kalashree Guru Kiran Subramanyam and Guru Sandhya Kiran.
+Anuradha Venkataraman has skilled under Padmabhushan Dr. Saroja Vaidyanathan whereas Radhika Ramanujan is the senior-most supporter of Karanataka Kalashree Guru Kiran Subramanyam and Guru Sandhya Kiran.
 Ramaa Venugoplan got her training under Guru Ranagshree at Kinkini.
 Dance lovers witness them perform together and live at the event.

 February 22.
-Day 2 will feature a mesmerising performance by Sarathi Chatterjee who is one of the preeminent Hindustani Classical vocalists of his age with over 35 years of experience added to his list.
+Day 2 will feature a mesmerising performance by Sarathi Chatterjee who is one of the preeminent Hindustani Classical vocalists of his age with over 35 years of experience.

 Every one of the exhibitions starts at the Tagore theatre at 6.30 pm.
 The entry is free for music lovers.